digitalrebar/provision/doc/dev/dev-server.rst

 it easier to track what version is deployed.
 Developer builds and production builds will be identifiable through the *version* command on both the server and the cli.

+.. note:: If you have performed a previous build and generated assets are updated, you may need to delete the contents of the `embedded` directory and rebuild to ensure that the server can start.
+This problem manifests with the error: `No such embedded asset chain.c32: Asset chain.c32 not found`

 Serving UI from File System
 ---------------------------